How Is Effective Change Sponsorship Different to Leadership?

 How can I learn more?

-Take the next step and become a Prosci certified change practitioner with CMC in Singapore.
+Become equipped to support and guide your sponsors during change.
+Take the next step and become a certified change practitioner with Prosci Singapore!
 Find out more in our Course Brochure